rykktiadloans/lect-gof-test/README.md

 17. Iterator - Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+    Short Definition: It's a design pattern for providing navigation without exposing of a structure of an object.
+    Concepts:
+    - Traverse a container
+    - Doesn't expose underlying structure
+    - Decouples algorithms
+    - Sequential
+    Examples: java.util.Iterator, java.util.Enumeration

 18. Mediator - Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.